SkylineCommunications/dataminer-docs-connectors/connector/doc/Rohde_Schwarz_SLx8000_DVBT.md

 The **Receiver** page contains status and power parameters.

-System Impedance is a configurable parameter used to compute RF Input Level dBm column (Status DVB Receiver/Monitor Table).
+**System Impedance** is a configurable parameter used to compute the RF Input Level dBm column (Status DVB Receiver/Monitor Table).
 Changing the value will affect trending and monitoring of that column.

 ### Exciter